cletomartin/redes1/network.md

 - There allows a block of $2^5$ addresses.
 - The first one is the network address: `167.199.170.64`
 - The last one is the network broadcast address: `167.199.170.95`
+- Note that `167.199.170.64` and `167.199.170.95` are _not_ used for hosts.
+  So for addressing hosts in that range we would have $2^5 - 2$ addresses.
 - `167.199.170.82` is the address of the host and, for example, `167.199.170.195` do not belong to this network.
 ```

 Routers forward datagrams from one network to another, depending on the destination IP.
 This is an operation that must be quick because they will be doing _a lot_.
 In order to know what is the network address of a given IP can use the concept of _network mask_.
-The mask is a 32-bit number where the first _n_ bits (the length of the prexi) are set to 1 and the rest to 0.
+The mask is a 32-bit number where the first _n_ bits (the length of the prefix) are set to 1 and the rest to 0.
 For example: `167.199.170.82/27` has a mask of `11111111.11111111.11111111.11100000`.
 By using this mask, it is only required an `AND` operation to get the network address: